Animal Masks, Animal Sculptures

 FRP, cloth, horsehair and other mediaIn the same building, Yamamoto Gendai’s latest exhibition is the alarmingly but obscurely named “SP4: ‘the specter’ in modern sculpture” by Motohiko Odani.
 It is dominated by a massive horse-rider sculpture, a work that appears to have trotted in from a travelling show of Dr. Gunther von Hagen’s “Body Worlds”.
 The rider carried an impressive sword.
 His eyes boggled out.
 His ferocity was arresting.
 People milled around this startling man and his beast, unsure whether to be impressed by the scale, the craftsmanship or scared by its sense of imminent attack.

 The horse-rider is an archetypal motif in sculpture; how many parks contain such images of heroes and feted generals?
 But there was nothing grand or stately about this work; it was gothic and repellant.
 The artist has stated that his aim was to look again at the sculptural interpretation of bravery in equestrian figures.
 Indeed, the surface of the sculpture had been made to appear like it was rotting.
-I felt like I was in a white cube gallery with a Horseman of the Apocalypse, with the skeletal undead.
+It was like being in a white cube gallery with a Horseman of the Apocalypse, with the skeletal undead.

 The skin had some red swirls on it; the hair a large ornamental flower.
 But essentially this was an incredibly pure and honest sculpture.
 The press release claims the work to be a reinterpretation of the western “paean to human beauty” that is the nude, but far from subverting, this sculpture simply reinforces the paradigm.
 However, any failure in philosophy did not let down the work – and readers should head down to Shirokane for this sculpture alone.